 BOSCH DEEPFIELD ROBOTICS

-Maurice Gohlke is a robotics engineer at Deepfield Robotics focussing on robotics software and machine learning for plant classification.
-After graduating from INSA Lyon and Georgia Tech, Maurice has joined the Bosch start-up Deepfield Robotics and worked on box tree recognition for the Bonirob robot platform and automation of field trials with the 4D-Scan phenotyping robot.
+Maurice Gohlke is a robotics engineer at Deepfield Robotics.
+He focusses on robotics software and machine learning for plant classification.
+After graduating from INSA Lyon and Georgia Tech, Maurice has joined the Bosch Deepfield Robotics start-up and worked on box tree recognition for the Bonirob robot platform and on automated field trials with the 4D-Scan phenotyping robot.

 The team is now developing autonomous machines to improve conventional and organic weed management.
 The first solutions will be provided to organic sugar beet farmers.